mctools/mcpl/format_statsum.md

 As the new *stat:sum* values are encoded in MCPL comments, it is trivially true that `mcpltool`, `pymcpltool`, or any other custom tool showing such comments will already show the *stat:sum* values.

 Additionally, the `mcpltool --extract` mode has been updated to properly deal with stat:sum's.
 Specifically, it will leave them unaltered if only using the `-p` flag to extract particles of a particular type.
-However, if using the `-l` and `-s` flags to extract particles based on position in the file, the `mcpltool` code will set all *stat:sum* values in the resulting file to -1, since
+However, if using the `-l` and `-s` flags to extract particles based on position in the file, the `mcpltool` code will conservatively set all *stat:sum* values in the resulting file to -1 (meaning *Not Available*).
+This is done since the generic MCPL code can not possibly know with certainty how to calculate the new values.

 ## Guidelines for custom code